-There are currently 400 roadside RTPI displays across the county with £1.4m allocated for the expansion of real time across the Surrey network.
+There are currently 400 roadside RTPI displays across the county with 31 new installations in 2023/24.
+An estimated 50 more displays will be installed in 2024/25. £1.4m is allocated for the expansion of real time across the Surrey network.
+This funding will be targeted towards the bus priority programme areas and support routes seeing investment in Zero Emission Buses (ZEBs).